adinium72/ECM1400-Coursework/README.md

 You can also schedule a named update of the COVID API data and/or the news articles displayed from the news API at a given time.
 This is done by entering a time and title into the relevant input widgets provided on the dashboard interface.
 The relevant checkboxes for updating the Covid data and news data that are displayed on the dashboard should also be selected appropriately when scheduling an update.
+Then, the update is scheduled when the submit button widget is clicked.

 There is also a checkbox widget to select whether you want a given scheduled update to repeat at the same inputted time each day from thereon out.

 After a given update (covid and/or news) has been scheduled by the user, a widget for that update appears on the left hand side of the interface.
 These update widgets like the news article widgets can be manually deleted by clicking the **'X'** button on each respective widget.

+Covid and news updates can be scheduled independently of each other if need be.

 See below, an example of scheduling a covid and news update for 12:01PM: